user827/dotfiles/readme.md

 Setup `options` first.
 Then

 ```
-gpg --search-keys user827
+gpg --receive-keys 0x8DFE60B7327D52D6
 ```

-The trust and sign the key or just trust it ultimately.
+Then trust and sign the key or just trust it ultimately.
 Afterwards:

 ```
 git pull --verify-signatures